gjsimkins/ReactPersonalWebsite/README.md

 > ![Picture of me](img/Headshot.jpg)

 I'm currently a second-year Computer Science major at [UCSD](https://ucsd.edu/).
 I like to play video games (A lot of FPS), basketball, and pretty much any type of game you can find.
-Right now I have been trying to work towards creating meaningful projects I enjoy to hopefully eventually lead to an internship.
+Right now I have been trying to work towards creating meaningful projects I enjoy in order to hopefully eventually get an internship.

 ## Projects
 > *Sadly I have no remarkable projects yet :(.
 This will be populated more eventually...*